Family Herbalist Program Fall 2023

 Please note, these dates are subject to change – refer to the detailed schedule you will receive prior to the start of class.

-Early Bird Rate for tuition is $1111 paid in full by August 14, or $1250 if paid in full by the start of the class.
-If you choose the payment plan option for the Family Herbalism class, our bookkeeper will contact you via the email that you provide to work out a payment plan that will work best for you.
+Early Bird Rate for tuition is $1111 paid in full by August 9, 2023 or $1250 if paid in full by the start of the class.
+If you choose the payment plan option for the Family Herbalism class, please contact the office at: Office@Holisticlivingschool.org.
+We can then work out a payment plan that will work best for you.
 Please note that the Early Bird Special rate of $1111 is only applicable for paying in full and is not applicable toward payment plans.
-Students who choose the payment plan option and pay the full amount by the start date of class pay $1250, if you would like an extended period of time to pay after class begins, you will pay the regular price of $1250 plus $250 for extended installments.
+Students who choose the payment plan option and pay the full amount by the start date of class pay $1250, if you would like an extended period of time to pay after class begins, you will pay the regular price of $1250 plus $150 for extended installments.
 The non-refundable $200 deposit to hold your seat counts toward your total tuition.

 Space is intentionally limited, and these classes do fill up quickly.
 We encourage you to register early to hold your space.
 You can refer to our cancellation policy for any further information regarding the cancellation.